 Sacramento Gay Men’s Chorus

-Singing group promoting musical arts within the LGBT community.
+Singing group promoting musical arts within the LGBTQ community.

 Sacramento Public Library: Queer Reads

-Database of great reads that are LGBT-related and/or oriented
+Database of great reads that are LGBTQ-related and/or oriented

 2nd Saturday Art Walk